1. Colleges have different legal obligations than high schools.

 5. Different schools offer different levels of support.

-All colleges that get federal funds must ensure equal access to students with disabilities.
+All colleges with federal funds must ensure equal access to students with disabilities.
 That means they have to provide reasonable accommodations.

-Accommodations aren’t the same as modifications.
-A student wouldn’t be allowed to bring a list of formulas into a statistics test, for instance.
+Accommodations are different from modifications.
+A student can't bring a formulas list into a statistics test.
 That would be a modification.
 Giving extra time for the test is an example of an accommodation.

 Here are some other typical accommodations in college: